 - artificial additions by the winemakers

-Acidity gives a wine sour flavors and a crisp, mouth-watering sensation that many wine lovers call refreshing.
+Acidity gives a wine a sour flavor and a crisp, mouth-watering sensation that many wine lovers call refreshing.
 But as it functions as a natural preservative, it also increases a wine’s aging potential.

 Regarding wine structure, acidity is primarily a balancing mechanism.
-It tunes down sweetness, so your wine doesn’t taste like syrup.
+It tunes down sweetness, so your wine does not taste like syrup.
 It prevents high tannin levels from overpowering the drinking experience.
 And it keeps fruity flavors bright and perceivable, even in very powerful wines.

 How Tannins Affect Wine Structure

 Similar to acidity, tannins are present in wine grapes as a natural preservative.
 They protect the plants against germs and herbivorous animals.
 And during the winemaking process, more precisely, the grape pressing, tannins make their way into the wine.

 In some cases, vintners increase the tannin levels in their wines by oaking them.
 The most common (and accepted practice) is to leave the wines sitting in oak barrels.
 But there are also alternative ways, like adding oak planks or powder temporarily.
 In any case, the tannins in the wood are extracted and added to the wine.

 High tannin levels are easy to detect when drinking wine for two reasons: First, they add bitter flavors to the wine.
 And second, they create a puckering, mouth-drying sensation.
 In contrast, the absence of this sensation (and the bitter notes) indicates a low-tannin wine.